-- If the Association receives written advice from a party to an Award, ("the Reporting party") or from their representative that an Award has not been complied with by the other party to the Award ("the alleged defaulter"), the Directors are to be informed. - Before acting on such advice, the Arbitration Team shall write to the alleged defaulter notifying them of the Directors' intention to list their name unless, within a period of 14 days (two weeks), the alleged defaulter provides them with compelling reasons not to do so.
-The Directors shall consider any reasons submitted by the alleged defaulter before deciding whether or not the information received from the Reporting Party should be circulated. - The Directors may pass on the name of the defaulting party to Individual Members, Member Firms, Member Associations of the Committee for International Co-operation between Cotton Associations (CICCA) or any other organisation or person by any method it chooses, including the listing of the name of the defaulter and appropriate details in the publicly accessible area of the Association's website.
+- If the Association receives written advice from a party to an Award, ('the Reporting Party') or from their representative that an Award has not been complied with by the other party to the Award ("the alleged defaulter"), the Directors are to be informed. - Before acting on such advice, the Arbitration Team shall write to the alleged defaulter notifying them of the Directors' intention to list their name unless, within a period of 14 days (two weeks), the alleged defaulter provides them with compelling reasons not to do so.
+The Directors shall consider any reasons submitted by the alleged defaulter before deciding whether or not the information received from the Reporting Party should be circulated. - The Directors may pass on the name of the defaulting party to Individual Members, Member Firms, Member Associations of the Committee for International Cooperation between Cotton Associations ('CICCA') or any other organisation or person by any method it chooses, including the listing of the name of the defaulter and appropriate details in the publicly accessible area of the Association's website. - If the Directors so decide, this information and any other appropriate information will be circulated on a list of unfulfilled Awards, to be known as the 'ICA List of Unfulfilled Awards: Part 1'. - If the Association receives written advice that a party has made an application to the English High Court for leave to appeal an Award, the Directors may, at the request of the Reporting Party, circulate a notice to Individual Members and Member Firms, and Member Associations of CICCA advising the name of the party and that an award remains unfulfilled pending the outcome of the High Court judgement.
+When requested, the party shall be obliged to demonstrate to the satisfaction of the Directors that the action is progressing to a conclusion, failing which the Directors may add the party's name to the List of Unfulfilled Awards: Part 1 until the outcome of the High Court appeal is announced or the award is settled to the satisfaction of the Reporting Party.

-- If the Directors so decide, this information and any other appropriate information will be circulated on a list of unfulfilled Awards, to be known as the 'ICA List of Unfulfilled Awards: Part 1'. - If the Association receives written advice that a party has made an application to the English High Court for leave to appeal an Award, the Directors may, at the request of the Reporting Party, circulate a notice to Individual Members and Member Firms, and Member Associations of the Committee for International Co-operation between Cotton Associations (CICCA) advising the name of the party and that an award remains unfulfilled pending the outcome of the High Court judgement.
-When requested, the party shall be obliged to demonstrate to the satisfaction of the Directors that the action is progressing to a conclusion, failing which the Directors may add the party's name to the List of Unfulfilled Awards: Part 1 until the outcome of the High Court appeal is announced or the award is settled to the satisfaction of the Reporting Party. - The Directors may also at any time circulate to Individual Members, Member Firms, and Member Associations of the Committee for International Co-operation between Cotton Associations (CICCA), a notice advising them of any entity which appears to be related to a defaulter.
+The Directors may also at any time circulate to Individual Members, Member Firms, and Member Associations of CICCA, a notice advising them of any entity which appears to be related to a defaulter.
 Such notice shall be known as the ICA List of Unfulfilled Awards: Part 2.